d-ustindwayne/EmployeeCustomerManagement/README.md

 # Employee Customer Management

+## Description
-This project is made with java for the course "Object Oriented Programming" in Manukau Institue of Technology
+This project is made with java for the course "Object Oriented Programming" in Manukau Institute of Technology.
+Made possible with Apache Netbeans, written in Java language.

 **To run this application from the command line without Ant, try:**